David K. Dill: Minnesota House of Representatives

-Dill was first elected to the Minnesota House of Representatives in 2002 and re-elected every two years until his death in 2015.
+Dill was first elected to the Minnesota House of Representatives in 2002, and was then re-elected every two years until his death in 2015.
 He served as chairman of the Iron Range Legislative Delegation during the 2005–2006 biennium.

 Personal life

 During the summer months, Dill spent time in northwestern Ontario tending to his business, Thunderhook Fly-Ins.

 Dill was diagnosed with Type 2 diabetes in his early 20s.
 He later acknowledged that he did not look after his health, allowing his weight to surpass 300 pounds.
-In 2008, Dill underwent gastric bypass surgery, losing more than 150 pounds.
-As a result of diabetic nephropathy, Dill eventually had only 15% renal function and needed to go on dialysis or have a kidney transplant.
+In 2008, he underwent gastric bypass surgery, and subsequently lost more than 150 pounds.
+As a result of diabetic nephropathy, he eventually had only 15% renal function and needed to go on dialysis or have a kidney transplant.
 He was hoping for a transplant from his sister.
-Dill announced that he nevertheless intended to run for re-election.
+He announced that he nevertheless intended to run for re-election.
 On October 12, 2010, he received a kidney transplant at Hennepin County Medical Center in Minneapolis.
 The transplant was successful.
 He later had a pacemaker installed to treat an irregular heartbeat.